-(a) The Employer shall grant leaves of absence to employees to attend union conventions, negotiations of the Collective Agreement with the Employer and other union business.
-The Union agrees that such leave will not unduly affect the proper operations or be detrimental to the proficient operations of the Employer.

-(b) In requesting such leaves of absence, the Union must give 14 days written notice to the Employer to be confirmed in writing.
-The Employer will respond to the application within seven days.

-(c) Employees on such leave of absence will be paid by the Employer who will be reimbursed by the Union within seven days upon receipt for the amount paid to the employee.

-(d) It is agreed that the Union will elect three employees who will represent the Union in negotiations of subsequent collective agreements with the Employer.
-The Union agrees to elect three employees with only two employees at a time attending labour management as per Clause 7.1 and health and safety committee meetings as per Clause 23.1.
+- (a) The Employer shall grant leaves of absence to employees to attend union conventions, negotiations of the collective agreement with the Employer and other union business.
+The Union agrees that such leave will not unduly affect the proper operations or be detrimental to the proficient operations of the Employer. - (b) In requesting such leaves of absence, the Union must give 14 days' written notice to the Employer to be confirmed in writing.
+The Employer will respond to the application within seven days. - (c) Employees on such leave of absence will be paid by the Employer who will be reimbursed by the Union. - (d) It is agreed that the Union will elect three employees who will represent the Union in negotiations of collective agreements and subsequent labour management committee with the Employer.
+The Union agrees only two employees at a time will attend labour management as per Clause 7.1 and health and safety committee meetings as per Clause 23.1.